 Furthermore, these findings were supported by research from the University of Guelph in 2012, where it was found that cows supplemented with a molasses based liquid feed had higher milk protein yields compared to control cows receiving no supplementation.
 These results further emulate the positive benefits sugar supplementation has on improved protein-feed efficiency and microbial protein synthesis.
 Sugar supplementation has the potential to reduce overall feed costs as it increases the utilization of soluble protein from forages, resulting in a reduction of quantity of protein concentrates needed to meet dietary targets.

-Multiple studies have investigated optimum dietary sugar inclusion rates for lactating dairy cows, with the consensus recommending supplementing sugar at 5-8% of the diet to maximize efficiency and production outcomes.
+Multiple studies have investigated optimum dietary sugar inclusion rates for lactating dairy cows, with the consensus recommending supplementing sugar at 5%-8% of the diet to maximize efficiency and production outcomes.

 Dairy cows are not the only ruminant species who can benefit from sugar supplementation.
-This can also be extremely beneficial to goat and sheep farming communities who typically rely on haylage or bailage as forage sources.
+This can also be extremely beneficial to goat and sheep farming communities who typically rely on haylage or baleage as forage sources.
 Supplementing liquid sugar with these forage sources would greatly improve protein utilization, ultimately improving health and reproductive outcomes for these herds.

-Overall, supplementing sugar to dairy cows and other ruminants, can optimize MUN levels by increasing microbial protein yields in the rumen, ultimately enhancing animal production and performance, while reducing protein feed waste and nitrogen excretion into the environment.
+Overall, supplementing sugar to dairy cows and other ruminants can optimize MUN levels by increasing microbial protein yields in the rumen, ultimately enhancing animal production and performance, while reducing protein feed waste and nitrogen excretion into the environment.

 References:

 DeVries, T.J., and R. M., Gill.
 2012.
 Adding liquid feed to a total mixed ration reduces feed sorting behavior and improves productivity of lactating dairy cows.
 Journal of Dairy Science.
 95: 2648-2655.